apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 ./bin/start-cluster.sh
 ```

-Step.3 Start the flink SQL client.
+Step.3 Start the Flink SQL client.

-We've created a separate `flink-runtime` module in iceberg project to generate a bundled jar, which could be loaded by flink SQL client directly.
+We've created a separate `flink-runtime` module in iceberg project for generating a bundled JAR, which could be loaded by the Flink SQL client directly.

-If we want to build the `flink-runtime` bundled jar manually, please just build the `iceberg` project and it will generate the jar under `<iceberg-root-dir>/flink-runtime/build/libs`.
-Of course, we could also download the `flink-runtime` jar from the [apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime/).
+If you want to build the `flink-runtime` bundled JAR manually, just build the `iceberg` project, and the bundled JAR will be generated under `<iceberg-root-dir>/flink-runtime/build/libs`.

+Of course, you could also download the `flink-runtime` JAR from the [apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime/).

 ```bash
 # HADOOP_HOME is your hadoop root directory after unpack the binary package.